flintlib/flint/doc/source/mpoly.rst

     Initialize a context with a random choice for the ordering.

-.. function:: int mpoly_ordering_isdeg(ordering_t ord)
+.. function:: int mpoly_ordering_isdeg(const mpoly_ctx_t ctx)

-    Return 1 if the given ordering is a degree ordering (deglex or degrevlex).
+    Return 1 if the ordering of the given context is a degree ordering (deglex or degrevlex).

-.. function:: int mpoly_ordering_isrev(ordering_t ord)
+.. function:: int mpoly_ordering_isrev(const mpoly_ctx_t cth)

-    Return 1 if the given ordering is a reverse ordering (currently only degrevlex).
+    Return 1 if the ordering of the given context is a reverse ordering (currently only degrevlex).

 .. function:: void mpoly_ordering_print(ordering_t ord)